-We are closely monitoring the current and potential impact of the COVID-19 pandemic and future OPEC actions on all aspects of our business, including how these events may impact our future operations, financial results, liquidity, employees and operators.
-The impact of the COVID-19 pandemic and the related economic downturn and the historically low oil and natural gas prices on the account of the oil price war between OPEC and other oil producing countries is rapidly evolving.
-We cannot predict the long-term impact of these events on our liquidity, financial position, results of operations or cash flows due to uncertainties including the severity of COVID-19, the duration of the outbreak domestically and worldwide, additional governmental or other actions taken to combat COVID-19 and the effect COVID-19 and the current depressed oil prices will have on the demand for oil and natural gas.
+We are continuing to closely monitor the overall impact and the evolution of the COVID-19 pandemic, including the ongoing spread of any variants, along with future OPEC actions and the Russian invasion of Ukraine on all aspects of our business, including how these events may impact our future operations, financial results, liquidity, employees, and operators.
+While there has been a reduction in global constraints, additional actions may be required in response to the COVID-19 pandemic on a national, state, and local level by governmental authorities, and such actions may further adversely affect general and local economic conditions, particularly if the resurgence and spread of the COVID-19 pandemic continues.
+We cannot predict the long-term impact of these events on our liquidity, financial position, results of operations or cash flows due to uncertainties including the severity of COVID-19 or any of the ongoing variants, and the effect the virus will have on the demand for oil and natural gas.
 These situations remain fluid and unpredictable, and we are actively managing our response.

-2. Acquisition for Units
+2. Acquisitions for Units

-On March 29, 2019, pursuant to a Contribution and Exchange Agreement with H. Huffman & Co., A Limited Partnership, an Oklahoma limited partnership ("TBC" and together with HHC, the "Acquired Entities"), Huffman Oil Co., L.L.C., an Oklahoma limited liability company, and the equity holders of the Acquired Entities, the Partnership acquired (i) a 96.97% net profits interest in certain working interests in various oil and gas properties owned by HHC, (ii) all of the minerals and royalty interests held by HHC, and (iii) all of the minerals and royalty interests held by TBC in exchange for 2,400,000 common units representing limited partnership interests in the Partnership ("Common Units") valued at \$43.8 million and issued pursuant to the Partnership's acquisition shelf registration statements on Form S-4.
-The acquisition was complimentary to our business.
-The Acquired Entities were accounted for as an acquisition of assets under U.S. GAAP.
+On September 30, 2022, pursuant to a non-taxable contribution and exchange agreement with Excess Energy, LLC, a Texas limited liability company ("Excess"), the Partnership acquired mineral, royalty and overriding royalty interests totaling approximately 2,100 net royalty acres located in 12 counties across Texas and New Mexico in exchange for 816,719 common units representing limited partnership interests in the Partnership valued at \$20.4 million and issued pursuant to the Partnership's registration statement on Form S-4.
+We believe that the acquisition is considered complementary to our business.
+The transaction was accounted for as an acquisition of assets under U.S. GAAP.
 Accordingly, the cost of the acquisition was allocated on a relative fair value basis and transaction costs were capitalized as a component of the cost of the assets acquired.
-The consolidated balance sheet as of December 31, 2019 includes \$42.9 million in net property additions.
-Net property additions includes \$4.3 million of unproved properties acquired that were recorded to the oil and natural gas properties full cost pool, thereby accelerating the costs subject to depletion.
+Contributed cash delivered at closing, net of capitalized transaction costs paid, of \$0.9 million is included in net cash contributed in acquisitions on the consolidated statement of cash flows for the year ended December 31, 2022.
+The consolidated balance sheet as of December 31, 2022 includes \$19.0 million of net oil and natural gas properties acquired in the transaction.
+Net property additions for the year ended December 31, 2022 includes \$1.8 million of unproved properties acquired that were recorded to the oil and natural gas properties full cost pool, thereby accelerating the costs subject to depletion.